 How many caption variations should I generate before picking one?

 Three to five is enough for routine posts.
-More variations introduce decision fatigue without improving the final output.
-The goal is to find a useful starting point quickly, not to evaluate dozens of options.
+More variations add decision fatigue without improving the final pick.
+The goal is a useful starting point fast, not a tournament of dozens.

-The right AI caption generator depends on what you already use and what your voice needs.
-Start with what you have - if your scheduler has built-in AI, test it first before switching.
-If you're building a workflow from scratch, grab a free trial from one tool in your decision path above and spend a week editing its output.
-The speed comes fast; the quality comes from your edits.
+The right AI caption generator depends on what you already use and, above all, on how much of your real voice you can feed it.
+If your scheduler already has AI, test it before switching.
+If you are starting from scratch, take a free trial from one tool in the decision tree above and spend a week editing its output.
+The speed comes fast.
+The quality comes from what you put in and what you fix.